International Undergraduate Admission

 Is there an International Student Orientation for new students?

 Yes—NDNU requires that all international students attend an International Orientation prior to the start of the first semester.
-This orientation is separate from the orientations conducted by the Student Life and Leadership Office or individual departments.
+This orientation is separate from the orientations conducted by the Campus Programs Office or individual departments.

 The International Orientation also includes an English Assessment, which is required for students with a TOEFL score below 100 (iBT), an IELTS score below 7, and for students transferring from a language school.
 Students needing additional English assistance will be advised to enroll in supplemental English language courses.